tisaconundrum2/tisaconundrum2/README.md

 The next time you say "I'm doing well" the *AI* will remember to say your typed in response.

 Like I said, super generic and borderline not even an AI.
-But it was a fun project nonetheless.
+I will say that I revamped this application and created a Python Qt project that responds much better to user input.
+This application utilizes pyAIML to communicate.
+You can see more that project here: https://github.com/tisaconundrum2/pyAIML

 Little known fact, is that I was president of the Robotics club back during my Uni days.
 I created an entire program to help students to learn the basics of electronics and robotics.
 It was super fun, and I ended up building a nice self driving RC car out of it.
 I have a whole instructables on it if you're curious. https://www.instructables.com/Wall-Following-Robot-Car/